HINT: It is used for a Parsi Ceremony and made of Coconut 🙂

 These are made for a baby’s “pag ladoo ceremony“.
 This is when a baby starts walking and standing on his/her own feet.

 Method Let us first make the stuffing, take sugar, milk, coconut, almonds and raisins in a deep dish, let it cook in a simmer flame, until the liquid is completely absorbed.
 Take it off the flame, let it cool.

-Now divide the dough into 10-12 equal balls.
+Now divide the dough into 8-12 equal balls.
+I got 8 balls.
 Work with one ball at a time, keeping the rest covered.
 Grease your palm with butter/oil/ghee, knead the dough ball well.
 Make flat patty out of it, keep a 1 or 2 tbsp of filling inside it and cover it with dough to make a ball shape.
 Repeat the same with rest of the dough.

 Once all the dough balls are shaped.
 Take a colander, lay it with a muslin cloth, place the made balls/ladoos in the cloth, cover it with a lid or foil.
 Place it in a steamer and steam cook for about 10-12 minutes.

 Rita Jamshed Kapadia